SopadeGalinha/42Piscine/BSQ/README.md

 - Dynamic Programming Delve: Gain profound insights into the realm of dynamic programming and its pragmatic applications in tackling real-world conundrums.
 - Code Mastery: Refine coding finesse by adeptly manipulating data structures in a grid-based context, refining code organization and readability.
 - File Manipulation Expertise: Acquire hands-on experience in the art of handling file inputs and outputs, an invaluable skill in software development.
-- Collaborative Synergy: Cultivate teamwork dynamics by collaborating with peers to collectively innovate and troubleshoot solutions.
+- Collaborative Synergy: Cultivate teamwork dynamics by collaborating with peers to collectively innovate and troubleshoot solutions."